2022 Hamburg European Open – Men's singles

 Lorenzo Musetti defeated Carlos Alcaraz in the final, 6–4, 6–7(6–8), 6–4 to win the men's singles tennis title at the 2022 Hamburg European Open.
-It was his maiden ATP Tour title, and he saved two match points en route, in his first round match against Dušan Lajović.
+It was his first ATP Tour title, and he saved two match points en route, in his first round match against Dušan Lajović.
+For Alcaraz, it was his first loss in an ATP final.

 Pablo Carreño Busta was the defending champion, but lost in the second round to Alex Molčan.